gothaw/what3words-techtask/README.md

 - If a 3wa is provided but doesn't meet the validation criteria, try using https://developer.what3words.com/public-api/docs#autosuggest if this does return results, return 3 suggestions in the error response
-- **NOTE from Rad: I also added a case to throw an error if both 3wa and lat + lng are provided, but they don't correspond to the same place on Earth.**
+- I also added a case to throw an error if both 3wa and lat + lng are provided, but they don't correspond to the same place on Earth.**

 #### Examples